NeuralLabIITGuwahati/CorrCA-application-on-a-P300-based-EEG-Dataset-/README.md

 ### ttest_ITC: perform t test between ITC values of target trial cohorts and non target trial cohorts.

 ## How to run the Code:
-Before run the code user must first extracts the single trials using [1] codes.
+Before runing the code user must first extracts the single trials using [1]'s shared codes.
 You will find the subjects data in the name started with S then subject's ID followed by sessions.

 It is very important to save the subject's data in the same folder.